 Puppet is a popular configuration management tool that is widely used by the IT industries.
-This is possible that your skills may be evaluated for the tool when you appear for DevOps interview.
-So, in this blog, we will discuss puppet tricky interview questions answers that are frequently asked by fresher and experienced.
-No surprise, the question series would start with tool introduction then it will be little technical in later sections.
+It is possible that your skills may be evaluated for the tool when you appear for the DevOps interview.
+So, in this blog, we will discuss puppet interview questions answers for experienced and freshers that are frequently asked by the interviewer.
+No surprise, the puppet interview questions series would start with tool introduction then it will be little technical in later sections.

-The puppet slave sends the facts details to the puppet master and the facts details include mainly operating system, IP address, either it is a virtual machine or not etc. The Puppet Master would analyze the fact details and it will decide how slave machine should be configured.
+The DevOps puppet tools slave sends the details of the facts to the puppet master and the details of the facts include mainly operating system, IP address, either it is a virtual machine or not, etc. The Puppet Master would analyze the fact details and it will decide how a slave machine should be configured.

 A puppet module is a combination of manifests, facts, and all other important data having a specific data structure.
 Modules are used to organize the puppet manifests as they divide the code logically and execute them one by one.
 At the same time, the details are termed as manifests in Puppet that are composed of code and file name extension like ‘.
 Pp’ etc.

-Facter is a library that reports and discovers the facts details and send them to the puppet master.
-The facts details may include the operating system, SSH keys, IP address, MAC addresses, either it is a virtual machine or not etc. Further, these facts are made available as variables in puppet manifest.
+The facter is a library that reports and discovers the details of the facts and sends them to the puppet master.
+The facts details may include the operating system, SSH keys, IP address, MAC addresses, either it is a virtual machine or not, etc. Further, these facts are made available as variables in puppet manifest.

 Yes, I know.
 Here are the commands that are used to sign the request certificates for master-slave authentication.
 These commands are used by the puppet slave.